aniketddeshmukh/stock-news/README.md

 # stock-news
-Stock News Alert using Alphavantage API, News API and Twilio API
+Alert which sends news of a particular stock in a message format on mobile when that stock is up/down by particular percentage using Alphavantage API, News API and Twilio API.